vvdashdash/Godot-Scene-Obj-Exporter/README.md

 This exports every mesh that is the child of the node the script is attached to, so you can export full scenes

 Just attach the script to a node in editor, set the path and name, and press the activate button

+Made this over a year ago and I dont plan on ever updating it